patrikkaprinay/patrikkaprinay/README.md

 **Hello and welcome!**

 - 💻 Web developer
-- ✨ I like clean code and minimalistic IDE interfaces
+- ✨ I like clean code
+- 🔧 I use Vim btw